bharath/bk-testimonial/README.md

 Testimonial Block is maintained and developed by [Bharath](https://github.com/bharath/).

-“Testimonial Block” is open source software.
+Testimonial Block is open source software.